 If you’re an avid runner, then I’m willing to bet you’ve heard of compression socks.
 Studies have shown that compression socks can help benefit improved blood flow and circulation, increase oxygen delivery to the muscles, and remove lactic acid for better exercise recovery.
-We’re going to look at the scientific evidence regarding the specific benefits of compressions socks, to find out if they’re really worth wearing on your daily run.
+We’re going to look at the scientific evidence regarding the specific benefits of compressions socks for athletes, to find out if they’re really worth wearing on your daily run.

 What Are Compression Socks?